 Create SEO Goals to Stay Focused

 Once your site’s been running for a while, establish some goals.
-For example, as part of your content strategy, you might want to rank in the top 10 for a high-value keyword within nine months.
+For example, you might want to rank in the top 10 for a high-value keyword within nine months as part of your content strategy.

 Having an SEO plan in place will help you achieve it.

-Ahrefs SEM strategist Kayle Larkin outlines a fantastic process in this post for setting SEO goals and breaks them down into three types:
+Ahrefs SEM strategist Kayle Larkin outlines a fantastic process for setting SEO goals and breaks them down into three types:

 - Outcome goals: the overarching goal you’re trying to hit.
-In this instance, it’s getting to the top 10 for your target keyword.
+In this instance, it’s reaching the top 10 for your target keyword.

-- Performance goals: short-term goals, e.g., what’s going to help you hit your overarching goal?
+- Performance goals: short-term goals, e.g., what will help you hit your overarching goal?
 It might entail getting 50 high-quality backlinks.

 - Process goals: smaller steps that help you get to 50 backlinks.
-This might include conducting email outreach with a plan to send ‘X’ emails every month.
+This might include conducting email outreach with a plan to send ‘X’ emails monthly.

 Start with some KPIs and measure your results monthly.
 Then ask yourself, “Am I on track to hit them?”